 Preheat oven to 350 degrees F and line baking sheets with parchment paper.
 Using a stand mixer fitted with the paddle attachment (or a large mixing bowl with a hand mixer), combine the butter, sugar, egg and almond extract.
 Beat on medium speed until creamy and free of lumps.

-In a separate bowl, add the flour, baking powder and salt.
+In a large bowl, add the flour, baking powder and salt.
 Mix well.
 Gradually add to the butter-sugar mixture and beat on medium speed until just combined.
 Stir in the sliced or ground almonds and orange zest.

 Using a medium cookie scoop, drop the dough by 1 1/2 tablespoons 2 inches apart onto the ungreased cookie sheets.
 Bake at 350 for 9-10 minutes, or until bottoms are very slightly golden.
 Let cool.